WMCSameeraGroup/URPSA/readme.md

 ```

 ## output data
-project outputs are saved in the *Projects* directory
+project outputs are saved in a directory inside the pwd